Lead contamination in Washington, D.C., drinking water: Congressional review of the 2004 CDC paper

 In 2010, the Union of Concerned Scientists (UAS) claimed that the CDC Advisory Committee on Childhood Lead Poisoning had been expected to lower the action level for lead in drinking water below 10 micrograms per deciliter in the summer of 2002.
 According to the UAS, Tommy Thompson, the Secretary of Health and Human Services, took the unprecedented step of rejecting a number of nominees to the committee selected by staff scientists.
 Instead, the group claims, Thompson appointed at least two appointees with financial ties to the lead industry.
 A 2010 Washington Post editorial cited the group's statement as a reason why the District's lead contamination "was practically inevitable" due to politicization of the CDC.

 Eleanor Holmes Norton, a Delegate to Congress representing the District, accused the CDC of a coverup.
-Jim Graham, a member of the DC Council, said "To now learn that the Centers for Disease Control not only got it wrong but may have intentionally misled District residents and our water agency is the ultimate betrayal of the public trust."
+Jim Graham, a member of the D.C.
+Council, said "To now learn that the Centers for Disease Control not only got it wrong but may have intentionally misled District residents and our water agency is the ultimate betrayal of the public trust."

 A 2010 study by Brown at the CDC essentially confirmed Edwards's findings.
 It also found that the 15,000 "partial pipe replacements" performed by WASA—where lead service lines were replaced up to a homeowner's property line, but no further—may not have effectively reduced lead levels, and may have made the problem worse.
 WASA spent $97 million to replace 17,000 pipes, including the 15,000 partial replacements.
 A Post article about the report lead to jammed phone lines at WASA and increased demand for bottled-water delivery.
 The study indicated that there is no safe level of lead in drinking water, and that children in homes with even a partial lead service line are at a much higher risk of lead poisoning than those with no lead in the line.
 WASA said the finding "is not news" to them; General Manager George Hawkins told WAMU that the utility had been acting as if the CDC's findings were fact for some time before the report was released.
 Hawkins said that WAMU was not seeing elevated levels of lead in homes with partial pipe replacements.